LAURA COMFORT BIO

-Laura recalls always having music in the house, with her mother playing piano or her father playing guitar.
+Originally from New York, but now a confirmed Londoner, Laura has been singing from an early age, influenced by her musical parents.
 After singing in school choirs, she began writing poetry and cut her first album with an a cappella group in high-school.
-While studying at Harvard College, she joined a successful pop band with students from Berkley Music School leading to an East Coast tour, recording contract and early TV appearances after winning the East Coast Battle of the Bands.
+Whilst studying at Harvard College, Laura joined a successful pop band leading to an East Coast tour, recording contract and early TV appearances after winning the East Coast Battle of the Bands.

-Shortly after, she was catapulted into the spotlight with her first release 'Let the Music Take Control', reaching Top 30 in the Music Week Pop Chart and Top 10 in the Club Chart, championed by Dave Pearce and Scott Mills at Radio 1.
-Her follow up singles, Can’t Get Enough, Mountain and Addicted were equally successful, receiving rave reviews, chart action and airplay across the UK and Europe.
+Shortly after, she was catapulted into the spotlight with her first release Let the Music Take Control reaching the top 30 in the Music Week Pop Chart and the top 10 in the UK Club Chart, championed by Dave Pearce and Scott Mills at Radio 1.
+Her follow up singles, Can’t Get Enough, Mountain and Addicted were equally successful, receiving airplay across UK and Europe.